 Step 3: Flag the Fakes

 If you determine the review is likely fake, take all available measures to get the review flagged or removed.
 However, keep in mind you won’t always be successful in pulling reviews, as Yelp, Google, Facebook, and others have their own specific review audit policies and procedures.

 Be sure to address the fake review publicly (even if you’ve already flagged it) so that customers know they should disregard its content.
 Be concise, courteous, and professional in your response – shaming the fake reviewer will make you look vindictive and undermine your integrity.
 Just state that the review does not appear to be made by a real customer and leave it at that.

 Step 4: Respond with Your Best Foot Forward

-If the review is real, you should respond to the customer as quickly as possible after you’ve evaluated the situation (ideally within 24 hours).
+Your review management process should begin with determining whether the review is real right.
+You should respond to the customer as quickly as possible after you’ve evaluated the situation (ideally within 24 hours).
 According to Yelp, quick responses increase your likelihood of having reviewers revise their star ratings by up to 33 percent.